axelboc/taekwon/README.md

 #### Set up a custom URL

 You could stop here and Taekwon would work perfectly fine at the tournament.
 Let's be honest, though, an IP address doesn't make a good URL.
 It's difficult to remember and tedious to type, especially on a touch screen.
-If you can't set up shortcuts on the devices' home screens to bypass the step of typing the URL (cf. [Logistics](#logistics) section), this section explains how you might go about mapping a custom URL, like [http://taekwon.do](http://taekwon.do), to your server's IP address.
+This section explains how you might go about mapping a custom URL, like [http://taekwon.do](http://taekwon.do), to your server's IP address.
+This is especially useful if you can't set up home screen shortcuts on the judges' devices (cf. [Logistics](#logistics) section),

-If your router supports **static DNS mapping**, it's very easy:
+If your router supports **static DNS mapping**, it's a cake walk:

 1. Open your router's administration interface and look for a page called *Static DNS* (or similar).
 2. Add a mapping for a domain name of your choosing (e.g. `taekwon.do`) to the server's static IP address (e.g. `192.168.1.2`).
-3. Save the changes, restart the router just in case, and try it out!
-Once again, some browsers may require you to type the `http://` suffix to force the resolution of the URL.
+3. Save the changes and restart the router.

-If you can't find the *Static DNS* page, things get a little more complicated and outside of the scope of this documentation...
+If you can't find the *Static DNS* page, things get a little more complicated and outside of the scope of this documentation.
 One solution might be to host your own DNS server on the server and point the router to it.

+Once the custom DNS mapping is in place:

+1. Edit `config/.env` and change the value of `BASE_URL` to the new URL (include the `http://` prefix, but do not add a trailing slash).
+2. Run `npm run build` to rebuild the client scripts.
+3. Run `npm start` to start the server.
+4. Try it out!

+### Running Taekwon in production with `forever`

+The most difficult part is done: you've managed to get Taekwon to work over a Wi-Fi network!
+But so far, you've been running the system *in development*.
+This means that:

+- lots of debugging messages are being logged to the terminal and to your browser's developer console (which can be opened by pressing F12), and
+- if a critical error were to occur, the server would crash and not be able to restart.

+Development mode is great for testing and debugging, but it's not robust enough to withstand real-life conditions.
+It's time to learn how to run Taekwon *in production*.

+The first step is to switch the `NODE_ENV` flag from `development` to `production` in `config/.env`.
+Once you're done, run `npm run build` to rebuild the client scripts.

+The second step has to do with the way Taekwon is started.
+Basically, instead of running `npm start`, we're going to use a process management tool called `forever`.
+This tool will **restart** Taekwon automatically if it ever crashes.
+When restarting, Taekwon is able to restore its entire state like nothing happened (rings, judges, matches, etc.) So by using `forever` we guarantee that the system will remain perfectly functional for the duration of the tournament.

+To install `forever` on the server, open a terminal as administrator and run `npm install forever -g`.
+You can then run the following commands from inside Taekwon's directory:

+- `forever start app` to start the system (`app.js`)
+- `forever stop app` to stop it
+- `forever list` to check whether the system is running
+- `forever logs app` to display the logs to the console (in production, only fatal errors are logged)
+- `forever logs app -f` to stream the logs to the console (hit `Ctrl-C` to stop the streaming)
+- `forever logs` to display the name and location of the log file

+For more information, refer to the [official documentation](https://github.com/foreverjs/forever).

+### Ready, set, go!